General FAQs

 [3] Transport and environment statistics 2022 – GOV.UK (www.gov.uk)

-We have assessed the potential effects of our proposals on noise and vibration during the construction and operation phases.
-The initial findings from our Environmental Impact Assessment (EIA), and preliminary mitigation measures, can be read in the Preliminary Environmental Information Report (PEIR) and its non-technical summary (NTS).
-A summary of the PEIR findings on noise and vibration can also be found in the Consultation Information Booklet.
+We will assess the potential effects of our proposals on noise and vibration during the construction and operation phases.
+The findings from our Environmental Impact Assessment (EIA), along with preliminary mitigation measures, will be presented in the Preliminary Environmental Information Report (PEIR) and its Non-Technical Summary (NTS).
+A summary of the PEIR findings on noise and vibration will also be included in the Consultation Information Booklet.

-We have assessed the potential landscape and visual effects of our proposals during the construction and operation phases.
-The initial findings from our Environmental Impact Assessment (EIA), and preliminary mitigation measures, can be read in the Preliminary Environmental Information Report (PEIR) and its non-technical summary (NTS).
-A summary of the PEIR findings on landscape and visual can also be found in the Consultation Information Booklet.
+We will assess the potential landscape and visual effects of our proposals during the construction and operation phases.
+The findings from our Environmental Impact Assessment (EIA), along with preliminary mitigation measures, will be presented in the Preliminary Environmental Information Report (PEIR) and its Non-Technical Summary (NTS).
+A summary of the PEIR findings on landscape and visual effects will also be included in the Consultation Information Booklet.

-The Environmental Impact Assessment (EIA) is a process to identify and fully understand the potential effects that a proposed development may have on the environment, people and local communities.
-This process involves consultation with affected local people, wider communities and other stakeholders to ensure that the EIA has identified the relevant effects of the proposed Lighthouse Green Fuels Project.
+As part of our Environmental Impact Assessment (EIA) we will undergo a process to identify and fully understand the potential effects that the proposed development may have on the environment, people, and local communities.
+This will involve consultation with affected local people, wider communities, and other stakeholders to ensure that the EIA identifies the relevant effects of the proposed Lighthouse Green Fuels Project.

-Throughout the design process we have attempted to reduce impacts in the local area and considered how we can provide enhancements as part of the Project.
+Throughout the design process, we will seek to reduce impacts in the local area and consider how enhancements can be delivered as part of the Project.

 Construction